 So, you’re confident that a Savannah cat is the breed for you, and you’ve checked they are allowed where you live.

-The TICA website maintains a list of Savannah cat breeders, and more can be found online.
+The TICA website maintains a list of Savannah cat breeders, and it’s easy to find more online.

-When you have found one you like the look of, you will need to ask lots of questions.
+When you have found one you like, you will need to ask lots of questions.
 Alarm bells should ring if they try to sweep your concerns under the carpet.

-Expect to pay a premium for kittens of any generation who have inherited especially serval-like features.
+You can expect to pay a premium for kittens of any generation who have inherited especially serval-like features.
 That’s because the serval patterns are what everyone wants!

 This means that female Savannah kittens are much more valuable than male Savannah kittens.

-But the males become fertile, so their value goes up.
+In contrast, the males become fertile, so their value actually goes up.

-Fortunately, we’ve got lots of great free guides to help you along the way, along with some useful accessories.
+Fortunately, we have lots of great free guides to help you along the way, along with some useful accessories.

 Here are some handy items that you will need when caring for your kitty:

-Might become destructive if left alone too regularly.
+- Savannahs might become destructive if left alone too regularly

-Will play with you to your heart’s content.
+- They will play with you to your heart’s content

 Still stuck on whether to get a Savannah cat or another breed?